RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty: Experiment

-\textbf{A diverse model selection in RankLLM mitigates extremes in difficulty estimation of questions.} As shown in \autoref{fig:difficulty_distribution_by_group}\footnote{Area above 100 represents questions that all models failed, below 0 are all correct answers.}, we analyze the impact of model diversity on difficulty estimation by evaluating RankLLM using four different annotator model pools: small-only, medium-only, large-only, and a combination of all (Whole).
-Our findings highlight that the composition of the models in RankLLM plays a crucial role in determining the quality of difficulty estimation.
+\textbf{A diverse model pool mitigates extreme question-difficulty estimates in EIP.} As shown in \autoref{fig:difficulty_distribution_by_group}\footnote{Area above 100 represents questions that all models failed, below 0 are all correct answers.}, we analyze the impact of model diversity on difficulty estimation by running EIP with four different annotator model pools: small-only, medium-only, large-only, and a combination of all (Whole).
+Our findings highlight that the composition of the model pool used by EIP plays a crucial role in determining the quality of difficulty estimation.
 Homogeneous model groups tend to exhibit more extreme difficulty distributions.
 Specifically, the Large group classifies 58\% of questions as "overly easy", while the Small and Medium groups contain over 30\% "impossible" questions.
-These extremes introduce a high proportion of "dead nodes" in RankLLM's algorithm, where models either consistently overestimate or underestimate question difficulty.
+These extremes introduce a high proportion of "dead nodes" in EIP's algorithm, where models either consistently overestimate or underestimate question difficulty.
 In contrast, the Whole group, which includes models of varying scales, achieves a more balanced difficulty distribution.
 Complementary error patterns across different model scales reduce extreme cases to below 3\%.
-Moreover, the mixed-scale ensemble maintains a valid gradient flow in RankLLM's bidirectional ranking algorithm, reducing dead nodes by 83\% compared to homogeneous groups.
+Moreover, the mixed-scale ensemble maintains meaningful bidirectional score propagation in EIP, reducing dead nodes by 83\% compared to homogeneous groups.
 These results align with the "wisdom of the crowd" principle, demonstrating that incorporating diverse models not only mitigates mutual biases but also preserves sufficient granularity to prevent systematic overestimation or underestimation in difficulty assessment.